[ Printer Friendly Version ] [ Report Abuse ]

-Rose said hello to Roxanne, thought about what her uncle had told her and then darted off to freedom to do as she was told.
-“You know you’re going to have to stop teasing the kids like that, Dad.”
-Roxanne said to him with a frown and he just laughed at her and brushed it off before offering her his hand.
+Rose smiled brightly at Roxanne before running away, appearing to be deep in thought as if she really were considering what her uncle had told her.
+“I can't believe you!
+You know you’re going to have to stop teasing the kids like that, Dad.”
+Roxanne nagged and he just laughed at her and brushed it off before offering her his hand.

-Roxanne knew that her father and mother and half her family had fought at the Battle of Hogwarts but as far as she knew, her parents were the only ones whose hands still shook with past trauma.
+Roxanne knew that her father and mother and half her family had fought at the Battle of Hogwarts.
+But as far as she knew, her parents were the only ones whose hands still shook with past trauma.
 It had worried her when she’d been younger, thinking that they were ill but now, she tended to accept it as something she would never be able to understand, having never faced that sort of horror.

-“Sorry!” her mother cried with a laugh as Albus regained his footing and his parents stared at her with resigned expressions, “come on, Albus, don’t be scared!” she said to the boy, who resembled his father rather strongly.
+“Sorry!”
+Angelina Weasley cried as Albus regained his footing and his parents stared at her with resigned expressions.
+“Come on, Albus, don’t be scared!” she said to the boy, who resembled his father rather strongly.

 Roxanne felt deeply sorry for her younger cousin but her father was roaring with laughter.
 “I think your mum has had too much to drink.”
 He said to her in a conspiratorial whisper and she nodded in agreement.
 With a fond sigh, she was pulled into an easy, swaying dance, “so, beautiful girl, excited for OWLs?”